Updated 14 August 2023

 Landen’s double and triple storey home and land packages in Norwest have been specifically designed for each individual lot.
 From the design of the façade to the floorplan and premium inclusions within, these homes are elevated to reflect the exclusive location of Norwest.
 With these packages, you still have the opportunity to select your internal colour palettes and choose from a range of upgrades to give your home the right balance of bespoke design and personal taste.

 But there are considerable financial perks to new builds too.
 When you buy an established property, you pay stamp duty on the purchase price, but when you build you typically only pay the duty on the land price, which could save you tens of thousands of dollars.

 You will also be able to create a more energy-efficient home, which is great for the environment – and the household budget.
 And the benefits continue for investors because there may be depreciation advantages you could claim as a tax deduction, and often the building itself can be depreciated.

-To find out more about Norwest, and the exciting opportunities in the neighbourhood, contact a Landen representative now.
-Call 1300 526 336 or click here.
+To find out more about Norwest, and the exciting opportunities in the neighbourhood, contact a Landen on 1300 526 336.